 Claire Perella Baxter, LCSW

-counselor and internal communications coordinator
+counselor and communications coordinator

 As a creative writer and someone who values my northeastern roots, I celebrate the unique story of each person and honor the exploration process of how a collection of experiences, environments, and relationships have created your story as it is today.